SuvadeepMukherjee/dsa/Theoretical Notes/Array notes/notes.md

 ## Array Notes

-#### Q:Write a function that reverses the first k elements of the array ?
+#### Q1:Write a function that reverses the first k elements of the array ?

 **Solution**: